Prerequisites¶

 Create Agents connection to Grounding with Bing Search resource:

-- Scroll down and find the
+- Scroll down and choose Grounding with Bing Search.

 - Click Create connection.